 What do we do

-Details of past and current work, as well as useful links to allied organisations can be accessed on this website which was recently upgraded thanks to a grant from Community Green Energy Advisory Group, www.communitygreenenergy.co.uk
+This website was upgraded thanks to a grant from Community Green Energy Advisory Group, www.communitygreenenergy.co.uk

 Current Project